VermaAyush2k4/text_summarization/README.md

 # Smart Text Summarizer

 A web-based text summarization application that uses AI to generate concise summaries from long text documents.
-The application supports both text input and file uploads (PDF, DOCX, PPTX) and uses the BART model from Hugging Face for summarization.
+The application supports both text input and uses the BART model from Hugging Face for summarization.

 ## Features